del-systems/swatcher/man/swatcher.md

   _Optional_.
 By default it's `5`.
 Sets the tolerance to mark images as equal.
 Larger values ignore more changes.
 Any non-number __and zero__ value falls back to default.

-The following environment variables are present in Github Actions.
+The following environment variables are present in GitHub Actions.
 No need to set it up manually.

 - `GITHUB_EVENT_NAME`